 Reinforcement learning (RL) is a type of machine learning where an agent learns to make decisions by performing actions in an environment to maximize cumulative reward.
 Unlike supervised or unsupervised learning, reinforcement learning is driven by trial and error, with the agent receiving feedback in the form of rewards or penalties based on the actions it takes.

-In a video game, an agent (the player) may learn to optimize its strategy through repeated play, receiving positive rewards for winning and negative penalties for losing.
+Example: In a video game, an agent (the player) may learn to optimize its strategy through repeated play, receiving positive rewards for winning and negative penalties for losing.

 Common Reinforcement Learning Algorithms: